Spring Hill, Bowie County, Texas

 Spring Hill is an unincorporated community in Bowie County, Texas, United States.
 According to the Handbook of Texas, the community had a population of 209 in 2000.
 It is located within the Texarkana metropolitan area.

 History

 In the 1930s, the town reported a population of ten and two rated businesses.
 In 1945, it had one business and a population of forty.
 In 1984, Spring Hill had a sawmill, two churches, and a cemetery.
 In 1990, the population was 209.
 The population remained the same in 2000.

 Geography

-It is along U.S. Highway 259, 7 mi north of De Kalb in northwestern Bowie County.
+Spring Hill is situated along U.S. Highway 259, 7 mi north of De Kalb in northwestern Bowie County.

 Education

 Spring Hill had its own school in 1984.
 Today, the community is served by the DeKalb Independent School District.